yenmangu/ci-milestone02-apollo-11/DEVELOPMENT.md

 I decided on an OOP approach to the project, to encapsulate the logic each 'component' requires.

-I have used subclasses for the concrete states, to ensure each concrete state ***must*** implement the methods inherited by the super `MissionState` class.
+I have used subclasses for the concrete states, to ensure each concrete state ***must*** implement the methods inherited by the super `MissionStateBase` class.